GarrettGunnell/Graphics-Reference-Sheet/Shader.md

 **POSITION:** The POSITION semantic is the position of the vertex given to the vertex program.

+**NORMAL:** This semantic is for vertex shaders and it holds the value of the normal vector at the vertex.

+**TANGENT:** This semantic contains the tangent to the vertex if available.

 **SV_POSITION:** SV stands for system value and POSITION means the final vertex position.

 **SV_TARGET:** This is the frame buffer, which contains the image being generated.